 Capacity building began in January 2018 and the organization is currently in the process of completing the requirements needed to move forward with the designation process.

 December 2018 also marked a historical accolade for the organization as it has received ministerial approval for a foster care license (Alternative Care).
 The organization will soon be conducting recruiting efforts to open Anishnaabe foster homes in the Anishinaabe territory.

 In the fall of 2018, consultation with Elders and language speakers found the agency to be given a new name as it moves forward to deliver culturally congruent services to community members.
 The agency is now known as Niijaansinaanik Child and Family Services which translates from Anishnabemowin to English as “Our Children”.

 Also in the fall of 2018,incorporation status as a non profit organization was received and the transition from WBAFN to a stand-alone organization was completed February 2019.

-Moving forward, further capacity building will eventually have Niijaansinanik Child and Family Services providing child protection and prevention services to the seven First Nations and all other Indigenous peoples living within our jurisdiction.
+Moving forward, further capacity building will eventually have Niijaansinanik Child and Family Services providing child protection and prevention services to the six First Nations and all other Indigenous peoples living within our jurisdiction.